GloDroidCommunity/pine64-pinephone/README.md

 ### Notes

 - Depending on your hardware and internet connection, downloading and building may take 8h or more.
-- After the successful build, find the images at `./out/images.tar.gz`
+- After the successful build, find the fastboot images at `./out/images.tar.gz` or sdcard image at `./out/sdcard.img`.
 - To disable GloDroid's prebuild apps (like skytube, Firefox, etc.), set the environment variable before building `export GD_NO_DEFAULT_APPS=true`.